How Leisure Affects Mental Health

 Make a List of Coping Skills

 The last tip I would say would be to have coping skills.
-A lot of times our coping skills are leisure things, whether it’s reading, journaling some of our feelings, talking to somebody, walking around.
-Make a list because sometimes when we get into our depression or we get into our head and we’re overthinking things, we often forget what our coping skills are.
+Many of our coping skills are leisure activities, whether it’s reading, journaling some of our feelings, talking to somebody, or walking around.
+Make a list, because sometimes when we get into our depression or we get into our head and we’re overthinking things, we forget what our coping skills are.
 Maybe have them written on you on your fridge or on a mirror so that you’re able to refer back to them as the things that help and often you’ll find that those are leisure things as well.